AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/customize.md

 }
 ```

-Next you will need to create a class for processing and saving data to Magento 2 database `Vendor\Migration\Step\GreatBlog\Data`:
+Next, you must create a class for processing and saving data to the Magento 2 database `Vendor\Migration\Step\GreatBlog\Data`:

 ```php
 class Data implements \Migration\App\Step\StageInterface